jangwoopark/exercises-python/XML2/README.md

 You are given a valid XML document, and you have to print the maximum level of nesting in it.
-Take the depth of the root as .
+Take the depth of the root as 0.

 Input Format

-The first line contains , the number of lines in the XML document.
+The first line contains N, the number of lines in the XML document.
-The next  lines follow containing the XML document.
+The next N lines follow containing the XML document.

 Output Format